 Anitra’s Dance follows Morning Mood in that Peer has fended off the monkeys and meets a Bedouin chief in the hot Moroccan desert.
 He is very taken with the chief’s daughter Anitra who dances enticingly for him.
 The instruction for the orchestra on the score is Tempo di Mazurka.
 Dance in the Hall of the Mountain King is both widely known and has achieved iconic status due to its use in films, and its rearrangement for – oddly – heavy metal bands.
 Peer stands in the large hall in front of the king and is surrounded by gnomes, trolls, and goblins.
 However, as with many artistic ventures, Greig’s over-subtle intentions may well have been missed by many audiences.[iii]
 Greig wrote of his own composition:

 “I have written something that so reeks of cowpats, ultra-Norwegianism … that I can’t bear to hear it, though I hope that the irony will make itself felt”.

 As the topic is classical music, it is worth bearing in mind that as with all communities, the classical music world – both players and audiences – have their idiosyncratic conventions, including humour.
-For some reason I have never understood, just as rock music has its jokes about drummers and base players, so the classical world has jokes about viola players:
+For some reason I have never understood, just as rock music has its jokes about drummers and bass players, so the classical world has jokes about viola players:

 - Why are viola players like teenagers?